July 11, 2025, 9:14 am | Read time: 4 minutes

 7. Ignoring Crop Rotation

-If growing tomatoes in a raised bed was successful one year, different plants should be chosen for the following year.
+If growing tomatoes in a raised bed worked well one year, different plants should be chosen for the following year.
 Hobby gardeners should rotate the location of tomatoes annually and observe a break of three to four years.
 Ignoring crop rotation and planting tomatoes in the same spot every year significantly increases the risk of diseases like late blight.